UoA-CARES/drone_gym/README.md

 ### Creating Custom RL Tasks

-Extend the `DroneEnvironment` base class to create custom tasks:
+Extend the `DroneEnvironment` base class to create custom tasks in the `tasks` folder:

 ```python
 from drone_gym.drone_environment import DroneEnvironment